mithra62/ee-unit-tests/README.md

 But, with release of 6.1, we got Command Line tools!
 Which handles all the rigamarole of setting all the bootstrap and environment up.
 So, yeah, just a silly little pass through thing here is all that's needed.

+## Creating Unit Tests for Add-ons

+PHPUnit unit tests will be automatically detected within any `tests` directories stored in your add-on's root directory.
+For example, `unit_tests/tests` would be automatically picked up.

+You can also configure a specific directory, relative to your add-on directory, within your `addon.setup.php` file, using the `tests` key.

 ## Limitations

 The biggest problem is that there isn't any [Command Line Options](https://phpunit.readthedocs.io/en/9.5/textui.html#command-line-options) Support for configuration.
 Too much.
 Not worth it.
 Instead, be sure to use a `phpunit.xml` configuration file stored within your Tests root directory.